How did Thomas Cromwell die – and will we see it in Wolf Hall?

 Will Thomas Cromwell's death be depicted in Wolf Hall: The Mirror and the Light?

-Mark Rylance plays Thomas Cromwell in Wolf Hall: The Mirror and the Light.
-BBC/Playground Entertainment/Nick Briggs
+We can expect Thomas Cromwell's death to be depicted in the finale of Wolf Hall: The Mirror and the Light.

-If Wolf Hall director Peter Kosminsky and screenwriter Peter Straughan intend for their television version to be a complete adaptation, it stands to reason that they would end their story at the same place that Mantel concluded hers.
+If Wolf Hall director Peter Kosminsky and screenwriter Peter Straughan intend for their television version to be a complete adaptation, it stands to reason that they would end their story at the same place that Mantel concluded hers - which was with Cromwell's bloody death.

-We'll find out what they decided when Wolf Hall: The Mirror and the Light episode 6 – the series finale – premieres on BBC One and iPlayer on Sunday 15th December 2024.
+We'll find out what the show decides to depict when Wolf Hall: The Mirror and the Light episode 6 – the series finale – premieres on BBC One and iPlayer on Sunday 15th December 2024.

 Wolf Hall: The Mirror and the Light airs Sundays on BBC One and iPlayer.